Satta (2003 film): Plot

 Anuradha Sehgal re-locates to Mumbai, finds employment, meets and weds Mumbai's aspiring Chief Minister, Vivek Chauhan.
 She soon finds out that Vivek is a womanizer and an alcoholic.
 She then faces physical abuse.
 Vivek is arrested for murder and is jailed.
-The Chauhan family persuade her to stand for elections in her husband's place, which she does.
-She then witnesses the nexus between the underworld, businessmen, corrupt policemen and politicians.
+The Chauhan family persuades her to stand for elections in her husband's place, which she does.
+She then witnesses the nexus between the underworld, businessmen, corrupt policemen, and politicians.